 A player is in an offside position if…any part of the head, body or feet is nearer to the opponents’ goal line than both the ball and the second-last opponentIFAB “Laws of the Game”

-This means that at the moment a player passes the ball back to another player the position of the player being passed to is the most important factor to be considered.
+This means that the moment a player passes the ball back to another player, the position of the player being passed to is the most important factor to be considered.

 I hope you feel like you have a much better grasp of what the offside rule is in soccer than you had when you started reading this article.